 Senior citizens are living longer.
-They have access to medical treatments which [I think it is which since there are several options] can prolong their lives.
+They have access to medical treatments which can prolong their lives.
 Many “baby boomers” encounter difficult decisions about caregiving and living arrangements for their parents.
 While boomers are concerned about their parents’ well-being, they are often clueless about what housing options are available.

 Evaluating the Level of Care Your Parents’ Needs